-- the quality and economic value of their products and services; - their business ethics and reputation; and - their demonstrated commitment to environmental, health and safety standards.
+- the excellence and economic value of their products and services; - their ethical track record and overall reputation; and - their demonstrated commitment to environmental, health and safety standards.

 We also work closely with our existing vendors to discuss and implement continual improvements to our supply chain management practices.